Particular/docs.particular.net/transports/rabbitmq/connection-settings_debugging-note_rabbit_[2,3].partial.md

-NOTE: For debugging purposes, it can be helpful to increase the `RequestedHeartbeat` and `DequeueTimeout` settings as shown below:
+For debugging purposes, it can be helpful to increase the `RequestedHeartbeat` and `DequeueTimeout` settings as shown below:

 snippet: rabbitmq-connectionstring-debug